-In the previous articles, we have build interface for our chat application.
+In the previous articles, we have been building the Prater chat app.

 Let’s get started.

 Last week I was visiting the ElixirConf EU 2018.

 Speakers were covering a bunch of interesting topics there.